natmurad/WGCNA/readme.md

 WGCNATut.R - script in R to perform the WGCNA Analysis.
 Basically the script of WGCNA page but adapted to my data

-WGCNATutorial.html - document explaining how to do the analysis
+WGCNATutorial.html - document explaining how to do the analysis.
+It can be acessed on my [Rpubs page](https://rpubs.com/natmurad/WGCNA)